modofunjs/modofun/README.md

 ### Automatic Detection

 You don't have to specify which platform your application will be deployed in.
-If not `type` is specified, modofun will automatically detect which platform it's running on by inspecting the environment variables set by the platform.
+If no `type` is specified, modofun will automatically detect which platform it's running on by inspecting the environment variables set by the platform.

 ### Google Cloud Functions